davidfague/getting-to-know-flask/README.md

-Run app.py with Python.
+Run app.py using Python.
 Then visit http://localhost:5000 in your browser.